goedgeai/dropt-cli/examples/configs/README.md

 #### parentProject
 * Just set to `None` for now
 * In the future version,
-    * the new created project can inherit the properties of the parentProject
+    * the newly created project can inherent the properties of the parentProject
     * the inherit function will be provided on the DrOpt website (not available yet)

 #### model